Siroccomeister/swiyuvault/docs/role_issuer.md

 Now :that we have a list identifier, we can issue a VC into it.
 Then : from the Wallet - I can read the QR code and download it.

-SPECIAL LOG

-3. Will the Credential Be Public or Pollute the Status List?
-	•	It will be listed in the connected status registry: Any issued credential—even a local test—will create entries in the status list connected to your issuer (test or prod, depending on your .env config).